idrisr/RCookBook/README.md

-Notes from the book RCookBook by Paul Teetor
+My (unofficial) notes from the book RCookBook by Paul Teetor
 ========================================

 I highly suggest this book for anyone wanting or needing to learn R. This, along